SamWell Institute for Pain Management

 Work-related injuries, while common, can be quite debilitating, especially when they lead to chronic pain.
 Prompt and comprehensive medical care is crucial as it can lead to less pain and a faster recovery.
-Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, New Jersey, is experienced at handling cases of work-related injuries, helping his patients get the relief that they need.
+Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, Livingston and Englewood, New Jersey, is experienced at handling cases of work-related injuries, helping their patients get the relief that they need.
 Call or go online today to schedule your appointment.

 Workplace injuries are injuries that occur while a person is engaged in their work activities.
 When you hear the word injury, you may think of a specific event.
 While this is true, other types of injury can occur.
 Overuse or repetitive motion injuries are widespread in the workplace and often lead to painful and chronic conditions affecting your back, hips, knees, neck, shoulders, and other body parts.

 If your job requires you to perform a repetitive task for long periods, you may be at a higher risk for developing an overuse workplace injury.
 These jobs can include:

 - Any job that requires a lot of typing